katzdzienkowska/manaGym_App/README.md

 # manaGym - Gym Management App
 manaGym is a gym management web app that allows user/ gym staff to store members/gym classes data, as well as track bookings.

-It's a full stack project build with Flask and PostgreSQL, using CRUD actions and as many to many relationship data model.
+It's a full stack project build with Flask and PostgreSQL, using CRUD actions and many to many relationship data model.

 | This project was created using: |